-(4) Where there is more than one person interested in a copy or other article, or as the case may be, a recording, the Court shall make such order as it thinks just and may (in particular) direct that such copy, article or recording be sold, or otherwise dealt with, and the proceeds divided.

-- (5) If the Court decides that no order should be made under this section, the person in whose possession, custody or control the copy or article or, as the case may be, the recording was before being delivered up or seized is entitled to its return. - (6) References in this section to a person having an interest in a copy or other article or a recording include any person in whose favour an order could be made in respect of the copy, article or, as the case may be, recording under this section.
+- (4) Where there is more than one person interested in a copy or other article, or as the case may be, a recording, the Court shall make such order as it thinks just and may (in particular) direct that such copy, article or recording be sold, or otherwise dealt with, and the proceeds divided. - (5) If the Court decides that no order should be made under this section, the person in whose possession, custody or control the copy or article or, as the case may be, the recording was before being delivered up or seized is entitled to its return. - (6) References in this section to a person having an interest in a copy or other article or a recording include any person in whose favour an order could be made in respect of the copy, article or, as the case may be, recording under this section. - 136.-(1) An application for an order under section 37 or section 119 of this Act may not be made after the end of the period of six years from the date on which the infringing copy or article or, as the case may be, the illicit recording in question was made, subject to the next following provisions.